Avena sterilis: Pests and pathogens

+Relationship to humans

+Ancestor of domesticated oats

+Genetic analysis has shown that A. sterilis grass indigenous to Southwest Asia, and modern Iran, Iraq, and Turkey is the progenitor of domesticated oat crops such as A. sativa and A. byzantina.

+Modern agricultural weed

+A. sterilis produces seeds that are difficult to separate from grain.
+Because of this, its seeds have spread around the world as a contaminant in wool, cereal grain, and seed.

+Because it thrives in the same conditions as many agricultural crops and has similar lifecycles, the grass directly competes with and reduces yield in arable crops.

+Castillejo-González et al., 2014 locate A. sterilis infested fields with almost perfect accuracy using QuickBird (satellite imagery) and various image classifiers.

 Herbicide resistance

-Avena sterilis ssp. ludoviciana with multiple herbicide resistance - at 2 SOAs - was first observed in Kermanshah, Khuzestan, Iran, in winter wheat cultivation in 2010.
+Avena sterilis ssp. ludoviciana with multiple herbicide resistance - at 2 sites of action (SOAs) - was first observed in Kermanshah, Khuzestan, Iran, in winter wheat cultivation in 2010.
 These populations are known to be resistant to clodinafop-propargyl, iodosulfuron-methyl-sodium, and mesosulfuron-methyl.
-Resistance in Asl (and Avena fatua) to fenoxaprop‐P‐ethyl has evolved in several fields in England.
+Resistance to fenoxaprop-P-ethyl in Asl (and A. fatua) has evolved in several fields in England.
 Although these Asl and A. fatua are also hybridising, it remains unproven if this is why they both have resistance, or in which direction this has occurred.
 A. sterilis populations in Greece are almost all resistant to diclofop but susceptible to most other herbicides, including others of the same MOA (i.e., AACase inhibitors).
 However, most Greek populations do have diclofop resistance and some other resistance to at least one other herbicide.